QingdaoShop

 Pros

-• Top handle is genuinely load-bearing
+• Top handle for quick control

 Cons